gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

 they would with any other Git remote repository.

 It takes just a few steps to import your existing Git Fusion projects into GitSwarm.
-For brand new projects, GitSwarm can automatically configure Git Fusion to mirror them in the Helix Versioning Engine (P4D) with convention-based repositories.
+Additionally, for brand new projects; GitSwarm can automatically configure a new Git Fusion repository and use it to mirror your work into the Helix Versioning Engine (P4D).

 Once imported, GitSwarm keeps the Git Fusion project up to date using bi-directional mirroring; any changes pushed to a GitSwarm project are